 There is a generic image based on alpine: 3.5 with the required utilities hosted at Docker Hub under bigchaindb/toolbox.
-The corresponding Dockerfile is in the bigchaindb/bigchaindb repository on GitHub, at https://github.com/bigchaindb/bigchaindb/blob/master/k8s/toolbox/Dockerfile.
+The corresponding Dockerfile is here.

 You can use it as below to get started immediately:

 '''

 $ kubectl run -it toolbox --image bigchaindb/toolbox --restart=Never --rm

 '''